 Obtaining your unofficial transcript online

 Go to MyU: Academics.
 View or print your unofficial transcript.
 You must have an active University Internet ID (x.500) and password.
 If you are a former student of the University, you can activate your Internet ID to access your unofficial transcript online.

 You may obtain an unofficial copy of your transcript free of charge at the Office of the Registrar.
 You must present a picture ID (University of Minnesota ID card, driver’s license, state ID, or passport).

 Official transcripts are certified and signed by the University registrar.
 They can be sent directly to you or another recipient at your request.

 - Electronic transcripts

 An electronic (secure, certified PDF) transcript is “official” in its electronic form as long as it is not altered.
 Electronic transcripts are only available through online requests via Parchment.
-Each time the file is opened (maximum of three times), it will be certified electronically (internet connection required) to ensure it has not been altered.
+Each time the file is opened, it will be certified electronically (internet connection required) to ensure it has not been altered.
 Electronic transcripts are available to download by the recipient for 30 days.
 After 30 days, the document will no longer be available.
 It is your responsibility to ensure that transcript is downloaded by the recipient within 30 days.
 A printed copy of an electronic PDF transcript is not official.
 While electronic transcripts are widely accepted, confirm with your recipients that they will accept this format before ordering.

 - Paper transcripts